 Heart valve repair

-- Patch holes in a valve
+- Patch holes in a valve.

-- Separate valve leaflets that have fused
+- Separate valve flaps that have connected.

-- Remove excess valve tissue so that the valve can close tightly
+- Remove excess valve tissue so that the valve can close tightly.

 Heart valve replacement